Penarth: Sports and recreation

 Penarth has both a Men's (established 1911) and Ladies' (established 1896) Hockey Club playing at a high level.
 The Men's 1st XI were promoted in both the 2009/10 and 2010/11 seasons to reach what was then the best league position, but has since surpassed that with further successive promotions in 2015/16 - when they also won the Welsh Trophy cup competition - and 2016/17 to play in the Championship division of the GoCrea8 League that covers South Wales and the West of England, just two further promotions from the UK national league.
-The league and cup success also led to Penarth's first European venture after an invitation to play in the EuroHockey competition in the Ukraine in May/June 2017.
+The league and cup success also led to Penarth's first European venture after an invitation to play in the EuroHockey competition in Ukraine in May/June 2017.

 The club's 2nd and 3rd XIs were also promoted in recent seasons, with the former now moving into the combined Wales and West section of the GoCrea8 League for the first time.
 The club returned to fielding four sides in league competition in 2016/17 after a gap of 30 years.
 The Men's first team play in North Division 1 of The Davis Wood Hockey League (2011/12).

 Both Ladies teams compete in the South Wales Premier 1 division (2011/12).

 Penarth Cricket Club was founded in 1851 and is one of the oldest cricket clubs in South Wales.
 It plays in the South Wales Premier League.
 They originally played their home matches at the site where the Masonic Hall now stands on Stanwell Road.
 The club have now played at their current site at The Athletic Ground on Lavernock Road since 1924 when the site was gifted to the town by the Earl of Plymouth and shares the facilities with Penarth Rugby Club, Penarth Hockey Club, and in recent years, Penarth Lacrosse Club.
 Penarth Lacrosse Club have developed several players who have gone on to represent Wales at National and International level.
 The cricket club operates 4 regular league sides on a Saturday.
 The first XI plays in the South Wales Premier League.
 A number of current and former players have played for Glamorgan CCC, and Wales MC, and there have been many players who have gained junior representative honours.